nandac/letterloom/docs/manual.typ

 // Write the body of your letter here
 ```

-=== Mandatory Parameters
+=== Required Parameters

-This section covers the mandatory parameters of the `letterloom` package, which define the essential elements of the letter including the sender, recipient, date, and signature.
+This section covers the required parameters of the `letterloom` package, which define the essential elements of the letter including the sender, recipient, date, and signature.

 #v(15pt)